 To learn to be happy and whole again without that having to come from your relationship.
 To work at rebuilding yourself in the ways that this relationship (and just life in general) has torn you down.
 To find clarity, direction and purpose, so that you are THEN ready to start a healthy, amazing relationship with the guy you’re meant to be with.

+Now maybe #9 is the guy you’re meant to be with.
 If that is the case, it will come full circle.
 It did for me (and you’ll get to hear more about my story soon).
 But if we’re going to be with anybody, let’s get it right so that it can be good and healthy and incredible, rather than a big ol’ mess.

 It’s time to let go.